T-duality and hints of generalized geometry in string $\alpha'$ corrections: Higher curvature invariants and the torsionful connection

 If desired, the terms with $\dot\Phi$ can be put into canonical form using the integration by parts relation (\ref{eq:ibpr}).
 Nevertheless, since the one-dimensional dilaton $\Phi$ and its time derivatives are invariant under T-duality, it is easy to see what terms are invariant and non-invariant even without eliminating $\dot\Phi$'s.

 Of course, the heterotic string as well as the bosonic string has T-duality invariant $\alpha'R^2$ couplings.
-Thus the non-invariant terms in (\ref{eq:R+sq}) must combine with other non-invariant terms to form a complete T-duality invariant higher-derivative coupling.
+Thus the non-invariant terms in (\ref{eq:R+sq}) must combine with other non-invariant terms to form a complete T-duality invariant higher-derivative coupling in the form of alternating traces of $N_{+}$ and $N_{-}$.
 The mechanism for how this works is somewhat different between the heterotic and bosonic cases, so we will consider them separately.